 - Bone loss

-- The surgeon will make an incision in your gum, which will separate the gum from the bone so that new bone can be placed
+- The surgeon will make an incision in your gum, separating the gum from the bone so that new bone can be placed.

-- The incision is sewn back up to allow for a period of healing and antibiotics will be prescribed and over the counter medications will be made available to manage any discomfort or swelling
+- The incision is sewn back up to allow for healing, antibiotics will be prescribed, and over-the-counter medications will be made available to manage any discomfort or swelling.

 Bone graft costs

 The cost of bone grafts can vary greatly depending on where you choose to carry out your treatment.

 Here, at our practice, we charge from £400, depending on the severity and the amount of bone in your jaw and will ensure your aftercare requirements are dealt with appropriately.

 There is also the possibility that if you choose to have your implant surgery with us too, we can combine a lot of these additional procedures and can incorporate these costs into your final bill.